Multiple Sclerosis (MS)

 |Multiple Sclerosis: Should I Start Taking Medicines for MS?|

 The symptoms of multiple sclerosis (MS) vary from person to person depending on which parts of the brain or spinal cord (central nervous system) are damaged.
 The loss of myelin and scarring caused by MS can affect any part of the central nervous system.
+Myelin is the insulating coating around a nerve.

 Common early symptoms of MS include: